 A highlight of the walk is the section through Sea Acres Nature Reserve.
 A remnant of pristine littoral rainforest, the track takes you through a 1.3-kilometre boardwalk underneath the canopy.
 Make sure to stop at the Sea Acres Rainforest Centre to look at some local art and history or a great feed at the café.

 Built where the Hastings River meets the Tasman Sea, Port Macquarie is a very maritime town, and there’s a wide variety of activities available on the water for adventurous visitors

 Like many towns up and down Australia’s eastern coast, Port Macquarie is a great place to watch the whale migration, typically during the middle of the year heading north and both sides of October heading south.

 Apart from the numerous lookouts and vantage points along Port’s coast, the town also has several boats that offer whale and dolphin watching cruises at peak times.
 Don’t miss the chance to nab yourself a priceless picture of these kings of the deep in their natural habitat.

 Rent a BBQ, Kayak or Paddle Board

 If you fancy the idea of getting out on the water and messing about, then you might want to consider hiring a “tinny” for a spot of fishing or a kayak if you are up for some exercise.
 There are numerous places you can do this.
-We checked out Dunbogan Boat Shed on our last visit, and we impressed with the staff’s service and friendliness.
+We checked out Dunbogan Boat Shed on our last visit, and we were impressed with the staff’s service and friendliness.
 They also have a cafe and offer a chance to feed the fish off their wharf.